TingyiZhang/Molecule-Database/README.md

 - 4. Using the optimized backtracking algorithm to match molecules graph.

 Here is the pseudocode of the graph isomorphism algorithm we used: You can find more details about it in the reference [4].

+If you want more details about this algorithm, please click here [Fu, L., & Chandra, S. (2012).
+Optimized backtracking for subgraph isomorphism.
+International Journal of Database Management Systems, 4(6), 1.](http://airccse.org/journal/ijdms/papers/4612ijdms01.pdf) to see their beautiful works.

 ```
 checkSGI(SG, G) {